fengyeduan/AIConnect-Miner-Release/README.md

 ## ⚠️ Important Notices

 - **Preview Version**: You're working with a preview version of the AIConnect Miner.
-Expect some bumps along the way.
-For assistance, join [AIConnect Discord #miner-chat channel]( https://discord.com/invite/AIConnectai)
 - **System Requirements**: Advanced users may skip steps they've already completed, but compatibility checks are recommended.
 - **CUDA Compatibility**: CUDA versions 12.1 or 12.2 are advised for compatibility with PyTorch.